-- Copying or looking at the work of another student during an examination or other academic exercise; or permitting another student to copy one's work. - Taking an examination for another student, or allowing another student to take one's examination; - Possessing unauthorized notes, study sheets, digital devices or other materials during an examination or other academic exercise; - Collaborating with another student during an academic exercise without the instructor's consent; - Utilization of pens, pencils or recording devices of any kind during test review; - Any violation of an instructor's test review policy stated in the syllabus; - Falsifying examination results.
+- Copying or looking at the work of another student during an examination or other academic exercise; or permitting another student to copy one's work. - Taking an examination for another student, or allowing another student to take one's examination; - Possessing unauthorized notes, study sheets, digital devices or other materials during an examination or other academic exercise: - Possessing study materials that are based on real exam questions that are illegally posted or sold, even from old exams, is considered cheating and possession of the copied material is unlawful - Collaborating with another student during an academic exercise without the instructor's consent: - Utilization of pens, pencils or recording devices of any kind during test review; - Any violation of an instructor's test review policy stated in the syllabus; - Falsifying examination results.